Commercial solar — rooftop and canopy installation, Pete's #24

 A fully qualifying commercial project can recover up to about 80% of its installed cost — most of it in year one.
 The exact stack depends on your address: the energy-community bonus covers much of rural southeast Kansas, but most town centers are excluded — so we check your site on the DOE map and model your specific numbers from the assessment.

-* Estimate — your depreciation benefit depends on your tax bracket, and not every site qualifies for both bonuses.
+* Estimate worked from public IRS rules — of project cost, recovered as credits plus depreciation.
+Your depreciation benefit depends on your tax bracket, and not every site qualifies for both bonuses.
+SEK Solar does not provide tax advice.

 Project gallery